Getting your Trinity Audio player ready...

 Fawk, I just confirmed to them that I was near the murder scene in the woods.

-Jammer sipped her coffee and said, “That doesn’t look good.
+Jammer took a strong sip and said, “That doesn’t look good.
 You may want to bathe it in lots of antiseptics.”
-She immediately curled up her lips after she spoke.
+She immediately curled her lips after speaking.

 “Or go to the doctor,” Gene said in a worried but sardonic manner.